Skip to main content

 1. Unusual Outbound Network Traffic

 Traffic inside the network, though often overlooked, can be the biggest indicator letting IT professionals know something isn’t quite right.
 If the outbound traffic increases heavily or simply isn’t typical, you could have a problem.
-Luckily, traffic inside your network is the easiest to monitor, and compromised systems will often have visible traffic before any real damage is done to the network.
+Luckily, traffic inside your network is the easiest to monitor, and compromised systems will often have visible traffic reaching out to other systems for a threat actor to maintain persistence in the environment.

 2. Anomalies in Privileged User Account Activity